Basic Facts

 LRT3 provides adequate space and facilities for passenger movement, including for handicapped individuals.
 Amenities for public comfort will be inclusive of passenger seatings, public toilets, surau with ablution, lift, escalators, Park & Ride facilities, covered pedestrian walkway, pedestrian bridge and sufficient lay-bys for bus, taxi and private vehicle.

-3Will “park and ride” facilities be available at LRT3 stations?
+3Will “Park N' Ride” facilities be available at LRT3 stations?

 Job Applicants & Service Providers

 The LRT3 is still at its construction period.
-It is expected to be completed by 28 February 2024.
-If you are enquiring on opening a kiosk at our LRT3 stations, please be in touch with us again closer to date in the near future.
-However, if your enquiry is regarding the existing LRT3 and monorail stations, you may visit Prasarana's website or contact Prasarana Malaysia Berhad at 03-2299 1999 for further assistance.
+It is expected to be operational in March 2025.
+If you are enquiring on opening a kiosk, please be in touch with us again closer to date in the near future.
+However, if your enquiry is regarding the existing LRT and Monorail stations, you may visit Prasarana's website or contact Prasarana Malaysia Berhad at 03-2299 1999 for further assistance.